Liberecké Automobilové Závody

-LIAZ (LIberecké Automobilové Závody – Liberec Automobil Works) is a defunct Czech and Czechoslovak manufacturer of trucks.
+LIAZ (LIberecké Automobilové Závody – Liberec Automobile Works) was a Czech and Czechoslovak manufacturer of trucks.
 The company was formed in 1951 by the government as a division of Škoda, incorporating eight other truck manufacturers into a single conglomerate.
-In 1953 LIAZ became independent of Škoda but still continued to use its name until 1984 (Škoda LIAZ).
-After the 1989 revolution, there was however a significant loss of production.
+In 1953, LIAZ became independent of Škoda but continued to use its name until 1984 (Škoda LIAZ).
+After the 1989 revolution, there was a significant decrease in production.

 History

-LIAZ's headquarters in Liberec were where the former Reichenberger Automobil Fabrik (RAF) had been located.
-RAF operated in Liberec in 1907, in 1912 it was bought by Laurin & Klement, and in 1916 moved its production technology to Mladá Boleslav to leave Liberec's production facilities to textile entrepreneurs.
+LIAZ's headquarters in Liberec were originally occupied by the former Reichenberger Automobil Fabrik (RAF).
+RAF opened its Liberec plant in 1907, was bought by Laurin & Klement in 1912, and in 1916 moved its production technology to Mladá Boleslav, leaving Liberec's production facilities to textile entrepreneurs.

-Škoda LIAZ's main truck plants were in Liberec, Rýnovice, Mnichovo Hradiště and Jablonec nad Nisou.
-Later on, factories in Mělník, Zvolen, Veľký Krtíš, Přerov and Holýšov were added.
-LIAZ has gradually grown and increased its staff and production levels - in 1975 it employed 11,000 workers and produced 13,600 utility vehicles annually.
-In the 1970s LIAZ was the biggest Czechoslovak truck manufacturer, with an annual production of 15,000 trucks with the plant running at full capacity.
+Škoda LIAZ's main truck plants were located in Liberec, Rýnovice, Mnichovo Hradiště, and Jablonec nad Nisou.
+Eventually, factories were opened in Mělník, Zvolen, Veľký Krtíš, Přerov, and Holýšov.
+LIAZ gradually expanded, employing 11,000 workers and producing 13,600 utility vehicles annually by 1975.
+In the 1970s, LIAZ was the largest Czechoslovak truck manufacturer, with an annual production of 15,000 trucks and plants operating at full capacity.

-However, after the 1989 revolution and subsequent economic problems, LIAZ lost almost all of its sales and was unable to find new, and so the production gradually declined.
-Not even the introduction of a new, modern Škoda 400 line (Xena and Fox) could help the company to achieve better results.
-In 2000, the company was bought by Slovakian Sipox Holding, which however did not have enough money to finance production.
-Production ceased in September 2003.
+However, after the 1989 revolution and subsequent economic problems, LIAZ lost almost all of its sales and was unable to find new customers, leading to a gradual decline in production.
+Not even the introduction of a new, modern Škoda 400 line (Xena and Fox) could improve the company's fortunes.
+In 2000, the company was bought by Slovakian Sipox Holding, which lacked sufficient funds to sustain production.
+Production of LIAZ vehicle ceased in September 2003.

-Tedom Truck, based in Třebíč, bought in 2006 all the rights to produce LIAZ trucks, including the factory, technical documentation, and know-how for engine production.
-It produced the Fox model line series and modernized older LIAZ vehicles.
-However, the company entered liquidation on 1 January 2010.
-So instead of the planned 5,000 vehicles annually, only 19 were made, of which 9 were modernized LIAZ vehicles.
+In 2006, Tedom Truck, based in Třebíč, acquired all rights to produce LIAZ trucks, including the factory, technical documentation, and engine production know-how.
+It produced the Fox model line and modernized older LIAZ vehicles.
+However, the company went into liquidation on January 1, 2010.
+Due to financial difficulties, only 19 vehicles were produced annually out of the planned 5,000, with only nine being modernized LIAZ models.

-The LIAZ brand was bought by holding Czechoslovak Group and on 22 December 2017, LIAZ Trucks was established.
+The LIAZ brand was acquired by the Czechoslovak Group, and on December 22, 2017, LIAZ Trucks was established.